basliq/basliq-documentation/blog/2023-09-11-why-basliq-was-created/index.md

 ## Testing Stuff Out

-I was a frontend developer with one year of experience at the time I started developing Basliq.
+I am a frontend developer with one year of experience at the time I have started to develop Basliq.
-But boy, I loved developing software, so I was trying to find a way to think about systems design, write backend code, try new frontend frameworks out (there are literally new frameworks out every week in the JS community, isn't that just cool?), get familiar with AI, and grow some vegetation in GitHub.
+But boy, I love developing software, so I am trying to find a way to think about system design, write backend code, try new frontend frameworks out (there are literally new frameworks out every week in the JS community, isn't that just cool?), get familiar with AI, and grow some vegetation in GitHub.

-The best way was starting my own project because no one uses `PWA`s or `Qwik` here in Iran because every company is so busy surviving the economic crisis they miss the real point of software development which is having fun using the latest and shiniest tools out there in the wild and then `shift+del`ing the project because these tools are no longer supported :(
+The best way is starting my own project because no one uses `PWA`s or `Qwik` here in Iran because every company is so busy surviving the economic crisis they miss the real point of software development which is to have fun using the latest and shiniest tools out there in the wild and then `shift+del`ing the project because these tools are no longer supported :( Sorrowful indeed.
-Sorrowful indeed.

 ### PWA

 Installing applications to your gramps' laptop, right from the browser, and unbelievably from the same codebase?
 No way!
-I had to test that out.
+I have to test that out.

 ### Web assembly

-In fact, there was no valid use case for `WASM` in this project, but I wanted to still do it anyway just because my friend is a `WASM` hater.
+In fact, there is no valid use case for `WASM` in this project, but I still want to do it anyway just because my friend is a `WASM` hater.

 ### Qwik

 God this is just so awesome.
-Using a framework which doesn't have libraries, community or code examples is just so fun. \*Cries in O(1) Javascript execution.
+Using a framework which doesn't have libraries, community or code examples is just so fun.
+\*Cries in O(1) Javascript execution.

 :::note
-I am really ashamed to say this, but later I decided to use `Nextjs` instead of `Qwik`.
+I am determined to use `Qwik` for public page like the landing page or other informative pages.
 :::

 ### Backend development with Golang